 I’m Lexi.
 I’m a Nutritional Therapy Practitioner and also have a BS in Sociology from Boston College.
-I grew up in New Jersey, but I live in Williamsburg, Virginia with my wonderful fiancé and our two dogs, Maya and Leo.
+I’m currently living in Westfield, New Jersey.
 I’m so excited to share my story with you!

 The holistic lifestyle I now lead stems from my past physical and emotional health struggles.
 Growing up, I was a competitive tennis player and loved to push my body to its limits, day after day.
 As a child, I spent the majority of my time on the tennis court, and off the court I ate whatever I wanted, whenever I wanted.
 However, abruptly in my freshman year of high school, I started to obsess about my appearance.
 I desperately wanted to lose weight in order achieve the “perfect” body.
 I tried everything from calorie restriction, cleanses, detoxes and everything in between.
 I did my 60 minutes of cardio everyday in addition to my intense tennis practices.
 When I wasn’t on the tennis court, I was trying to find ways to limit my food intake and burn more calories throughout the day.
 My desire to achieve thinness began to consume me.